pvcraven/2017_web_security/source/known_vulnerabilities/known_vulnerabilities.rst

 Introduction
 ------------
 There are many examples of known vulnerabilities regarding web security.
-Although some fixes are easy to implement with a quick Google search, others take time and effort to correct based on the programmer's individual situation.
-With that in mind, here are examples of known security vulnerabilities and how to combat each issue.
+These vulnerabilities can be found in a CVE (Common Vulnerabilities and Exposures) database.
+However, when the vulnerability is placed in the database, the developer isn't the only person who can make a query.
+Hackers can find the information just as easily, making the vulnerability a race between the developer and the hacker.
+Here are a list of some known vulernabilities in web security, how to abuse said vulnerability, and what steps should be implemented to patch the vulnerability.

 SQL Injection